zokins/trpc/.idea/formdata-nick-ideation.md

 This could be applied on both .input and .output, where .input varies the content-type of a request, and .output varies the content-type of a response.

+It would probably mean having to disable batching client-side for any procedures taking a non-json input/output but that's expected anyway I imagine?

 ## Client Side

+Client side I imagine has problems with varying the content-type due to the proxy not actually knowing anything at run-time, so we could enforce via typescript that an option is enabled, or write some dedicated hooks for the scenario?

 ```ts
 // Maybe use the proxy to forcible vary some alternative query/mutation methods?